-- 1. Principles of food science and basic processing methods - 2.
-Food safety and Food preservation techniques - 3.
-The nutritive value of food and microorganism associated with food.
+- 1. Describe the Principles of food science - 2.
+Explain Food safety and Food preservation techniques - 3.
+Analyze the nutritive value of food and microorganism associated with food. - 4.
+Understand the principles of various food preservation methods - 5.
+Gain knowledge on food packaging and adapt the safety techniques